TodoLodo/terminal-cam/README.rst

 * option 3, will be the same as option 2 but colors will be randomised at each line
 * option 4, will be same as option 0 but would detect one face and have random colors for the face at each frame

-Open up terminal as a maximized window and run the following command:

 .. code-block:: bash

     py terminal-cam.py <option>

+terminal resolution change will occur the printed frame to change in resolution accordingly.

 Contribute
 ==========